 Our faculty is comprised of national and international scholar practitioners with extensive experience supporting students taking charge of their learning.

-The Bachelor of Arts in Education program is open to students who have already completed approximately 60 liberal arts credits and who wish to extend their knowledge in the field of education to meet personal and/or professional goals.
+The Bachelor of Arts in Education program is open to students who wish to extend their knowledge in the field of education to meet personal and/or professional goals.
 Transfer credit and/or credit awarded for prior learning up to a total of 75 credits can be applied to the 120 semester hour credits required for the degree.

 A minimum of three semesters of enrollment in the BA in Education program is required for graduation.